-The usual reasons to rebuild my engine are loss of compression, excessive oil consumption, or excessive oil clearances.
+So, the most common reasons to rebuild my engine are loss of compression, excessive oil consumption, engine knocking noise and excessive oil clearances.

 The symptoms of loss of compression are extended cranking (hard to start), lack of power, or a misfire (running rough).

 Rebuild my engine – All of these symptoms can be caused by lack of compression, but they can also be caused by other things.
 So before the engine is rebuilt it should be diagnosed by performing a compression or leak down test.